📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Here we present a new concept for indoor-light harvesting based on luminescent waveguide encoded lattices (LWELS).
 These are intricate photonic devices containing embedded lumophores within a planar polymer film that contains multiple waveguide channels.
 The LWEL is placed on the surface of a finished solar cell, where its roles to (i) convert incident light into energies that a better matched to the solar cell, (ii) provide a wide field of view to capture as much light as possible and (iii) work efficiently in diffuse light.
 The aim of this project is to understand the fundamental structure-property function relationships that underpin the design of an efficient LWEL.
 This includes designing and making LWELs with different waveguide patterns, modelling and measuring the light transport pathways within the device and testing the performance under indoor lighting when integrated with solar cells.
 Our ultimate goal through understanding these relationships is to demonstrate a functional LWEL prototype that enhances the performance of silicon solar cells under diffuse artificial lighting.
 Our hope is that this will unleash the potential of silicon solar cells for indoor photovoltaics and unlock exciting new research and commercial opportunities for applications in the IoT.

-The award has facilitated highly effective transfer of knowledge between the Cambridge and MacMaster groups, with physical secondment of members of the research team in both directions enabling assembly of the new WEL fabrication and characterisation equipment in the first 6 months of the project.
-This has led to increased research capability in the Cambridge lab, not only for the postdoctoral researcher directly employed on the project, but also for wider members of the research team.
+The award has facilitated the highly effective transfer of knowledge between the Cambridge and MacMaster groups, with the physical secondment of members of the research team in both directions enabling the assembly of the new WEL fabrication and characterisation equipment in the first 6 months of the project.
+This has led to increased research capability in the Cambridge lab, not only for the postdoctoral researcher directly employed on the project but also for wider members of the research team.
+We demonstrate that waveguide channel formation can be retained in methacrylate-siloxane and epoxy polymer blends, providing the ability to tune mechanical properties.
+Forming flexible and tough LWELs is particularly important for translating LWELs into robust commercial technology.
+We have found that the refractive index contrast between the waveguide channels in LWELs and their surroundings in polymer blends of methacrylate-siloxane and epoxy polymer blends does not arise from the phase separation of these two components.
+Rather, the refractive index contrast, which is critical for the ability of LWELs to guide light, arises from the different extents of polymerisation in the waveguide channels versus their surroundings.

-Effective teamwork has allowed the project objectives to be delivered at pace and we have filed invention disclosures with Cambridge Enterprise (reference 11208) and McMaster Industry Liaison Office (reference 22-087) to protect the intellectual property around this brand new technology.
-Patent submission is expected in mid-2023.
+Effective teamwork has allowed the project objectives to be delivered at a pace.
+To protect the intellectual property surrounding this brand-new technology, we have filed invention disclosures with Cambridge Enterprise (reference 11208) and McMaster Industry Liaison Office (reference 22-087) in April 2022.
+Following these disclosures, we filed a provisional US patent in June 2023 (reference 63472150), with new commercial leads identified for use-case testing.

-Exploitation Route While first generation LWELs are highly promising, this is an emerging research area.
-As such, the preliminary findings of this project will stimulate new academic research, for example to identify new materials that enable LWEL formation, or to identify specific LWEL architectures that allow for further improved light capture and conversion.
-The prototype LWEL-PV devices may now be tested as standalone power sources for small devices such as temperature sensor, that can be connected to the internet of things, which is of direct interest to multiple industrial and technological sectors, from environment monitoring in factories to healthcare.
+Exploitation Route While first-generation LWELs are highly promising, this is an emerging research area.
+As such, the preliminary findings of this project will stimulate new academic research, for example, to identify new polymer blends that enable LWEL formation or to identify specific LWEL architectures that allow for further improved light capture and conversion.
+The prototype LWEL-PV devices may now be tested as standalone power sources for small devices, such as temperature sensors, that can be connected to the Internet of Things (IoT), which is of direct interest to multiple industrial and technological sectors, from environment monitoring in factories to healthcare.
+We have already started these discussions with IoT industry players and are developing further research plans based on industrial use cases.

 Description Emergency Grants